Pennsbury Sundays

 1-4pm

-Come and witness some of the trades and crafts practiced at Pennsbury Manor during the 17th century.
-Our blacksmiths, joiners, and spinners will be eager to talk to about their work and its importance during Penn’s time.
+Come and witness some of the trades and crafts that were done at Pennsbury Manor during the 17th century.

 1-4pm